 Independent Voices provides access to over 1,000 titles from magazines, journals, and newspapers drawn from alternative presses published in the 1960s-1980s.
 Starting with collections by feminists and the GI press, the collection will grow to include small literary magazines, underground newspapers, LGBT periodicals, the minority press (Latino, Black and Native American) and the extreme right-wing press.

 Index Chemicus contains the structures and critical supporting data for novel organic compounds reported in leading international journals.
 In addition, many full records in the database show the reaction flow from starting material to final product.
 Index Chemicus is a vital source of new information on biologically active compounds and natural products.
-The database (1993 - present) contains over 2.6 million compounds.
-It is updated by 3,500 compounds each week.

 This database is a comprehensive index to publications on Islamic subjects throughout the world.
 Records cover almost 100 years, from 1906 to the present.
 The scope includes the Middle East, the Muslim areas of Asia and Africa, plus Muslim minorities elsewhere in the world.
 Over 3,000 journals are monitored for inclusion, together with conference proceedings, monographs, multi-authored works and book reviews.
 Journals and books are indexed down to the article and chapter level.